Consulate General of Switzerland in Hong Kong

 - It is recommended to print the page of the list by Swissmedic (see point 2) which shows the laboratory that performed the actual PCR test: Microbiological laboratories Microbiological laboratories - according to new law

 - Confirmation of room reservation in a designated quarantine hotel (DQH) in English or Chinese for not less than 21 days from the day of arrival in Hong Kong.
-(Link to Hotel List)
+(Hotel List)

 Entry to Hong Kong